netvote/elections-api/README.md

 ## Admin SDK

 **Note: Admin SDK is meant for server-deployment only.
-Do not place keys in the browser**
+Do not place ID or Secret in the browser**

 ###  Initialize Admin Client
 ```